ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 it would be impossible to test the constructors without using getPoint function.

-{{% alert warning %}}

-If you are on Windows, you may have a conflict between your Rectangle class and one that is part of a standard library.
-If you see weird errors talking about Rectangle, add this line to the top (it must come before `#include "doctest.h"`) of your RectangleTester.cpp file:

-    #define NOGDI

-{{% /alert %}}

 You may need multiple tests for any given function (a bool function should be tested to make sure it answers both true and false at appropriate times).